-The Judge: The judge decides what is best for the youth.
-The judge reads reports, hears arguments, decides whether the youth should be placed in the custody of the state, and with his/her decision, issues court orders.
+The Judge: The Judge decides what is best for the youth.
+The Judge reads reports, hears arguments, decides whether the youth should be placed in the custody of the state, and issues court orders.

-Maine Office of the Attorney General: Your DHHS caseworker is represented by an Assistant Attorney General.
+Maine Office of the Attorney General: Your DHHS caseworker is represented by an Assistant Attorney General (AAG).
 The Child Protection Division of the Office of the Maine Attorney General represents the state in civil child abuse and neglect proceedings throughout Maine.